SHREENINAYAK/SHREENINAYAK/README.md

 ### Hi there 👋, I'am SHREENIKETAN NAYAK
-Software Engineer (Data Science & AI) at Ipsos | Focused on Data Science,Machine Learning & Generative AI.
+Software Engineer (Data Science & AI) at Ipsos | Focused on AI and Data Engineering

 Graduated with a Bachelors of Engineering in AI/ML, I enjoy solving real-world problems with data, algorithms, and a bit of creativity.

 📊 Currently working as a Softwear Engineer at Ipsos

-🔥 Passionate about: Data Science, Machine Learning, Deep Learning, and Generative AI.
+🔥 Passionate about: Data Science, Data Engineering ,Machine Learning, Deep Learning, and Generative AI.

 🚀 Always exploring new tools and technologies to push the boundaries of what's possible